-15ml Lime Juice
+15ml Fresh Lime Juice

 150ml Ginger Beer

-Add the vodka, lime juice, top with ginger beer, and stir all the ingredients together with a stirring rod.
+Fill a copper mug or highball glass with ⅔ cubed ice.
+Add the vodka, lime juice, top with ginger beer, and stir all the ingredients together.

 Many people try to supplement ginger ale for ginger beer however this will completely change the taste of the drink.
 Ginger ale doesn’t have the same fiery kick as ginger beer but there is a way to use ginger ale if you really want to.